truebucha/md/goals.md

 ## Work goals

+- [ ] tell bad news first then good news above the bad (today I can't help you but next time definately.
+Be sure)
+- [ ] explain argument using future projection (dont't argue with opinion - provide a future projection that highlights you standpoint)
+- [ ] I see that you sceptical about that thing (if yes - what bother person, if no - it will change mind with ease)
 - [ ] Make small PRS
 - [ ] Keep implementation simple (KISS)
 - [ ] Cheer leader - raise good and opportunities before go to correction, role, required actions